 3. To limit or prohibit the use of a vacation rental or short-term rental for the purposes of housing sex offenders, operating or maintaining a sober living home, selling illegal drugs, liquor control or pornography, obscenity, nude or topless dancing and other adult-oriented businesses.

-5. To require an owner of a vacation rental or short-term rental to obtain and maintain a local regulatory permit or license pursuant to title 9, chapter 7, article 4.
+5. To require the owner of a vacation rental or short-term rental to obtain and maintain a local regulatory permit or license.
 As a condition of issuance of a permit or license, the application for the permit or license may require an applicant to provide only the following:

-(a) Name, address, phone number and email address for the owner or owner's agent.
+(a) The name, address, telephone number and email address for the owner or owner's agent.

-(b) Address of the vacation rental or short-term rental.
+(b) The address of the vacation rental or short-term rental.

 (c) Proof of compliance with section 42-5005.